Plans

 Timeline

-The timeline provides a Gantt-style view of plan objectives.
-The bar for each objective depicts start and end date (when set), as well as work progress.
+The timeline provides a Gantt-style view of plan epics.
+The bar for each epic depicts start and end date (when set), as well as work progress.
 The darkest color is completed work; the lighter color is work in an active state.
-The dotted bar extension reflects Socratic's intelligent forecast for when the objective is likely to complete:
+The dotted bar extension reflects Socratic's intelligent forecast for when the epic is likely to complete:

 To change the time scale of your timeline, simply select Month, Quarter, or Year in the upper-right of the page.

-As objectives are prioritized and work begins, all the tasks those objectives contain, and all the work activity on those tasks, is rolled up automatically into the plan.
-You get a single, unified view of health and progress across the plan’s objectives, updated in real-time.
-Click any objective to see further detail.
+As epics are prioritized and work begins, all the issues those epics contain, and all the work activity on those issues, is synchronized in real-time from Jira.
+You get a single, unified view of health and progress across the plan’s epics, updated in real-time.